Dr Tomas Cornwell

 School of Biological and Marine Sciences (Faculty of Science and Engineering)

-I am a behavioural ecologist with a keen interest in exploring how organisms respond to environmental change.
+I have a keen interest in phenotypic variation and in exploring how organisms respond to environmental change.
 My research to date has focused on behavioural plasticity across environmental gradients and the ecological and evolutionary consequences of individual behavioural variation.

 Cornwell, T.O., McCarthy, I.D., Snyder, C.R.A. and Biro, P.A., 2019.
 The influence of environmental gradients on individual behaviour: Individual plasticity is consistent across risk and temperature gradients.
 Journal of Animal Ecology, 88(4), pp. 511-520.